MerjaKreivi/Social-Media-Text-Annotator/readme_Hate_Speech_Annotation_Framework.md

 ### HSform
 Hate speech form category ‘HSform’ is used to label sample content into one or several form, type, or style describing subcategories.
 HS form category identifies 14 different subcategories including

-threat, insult, discrimination, harassment, incitement, disinformation, targeting, sarcasm, idiom, swearing, violence, bully, granulated, and undefined
+<li>   threat, insult, discrimination, harassment, incitement, disinformation, targeting, sarcasm, idiom, swearing, violence, bully, granulated, and undefined

 The undefined (or something else) subcategory is available for complex cases to smooth manual labeling process.